NXPHoverGames/NavQ95/README.md

 - Cortex-A55 Cores: Runs the Ubuntu PoC image 24.04 with ROS2 Jazzy.
 > [!NOTE]
-> This is an open Proof of Concept (POC) deisign and is not officially supported by NXP.
+> This is an open Proof of Concept (POC) design and is not officially supported by NXP.
 > The design is enabled with a Vanilla Ubuntu POC layered on top of existing NXP Yocto build.
 > This means ROS2 main installs via `apt install ros2`.
 >